showkubii/homescripts-1/README.md

 These tips and more for Linux can be found at the [Plex Forum Linux Tips](https://forums.plex.tv/t/linux-tips/276247)

-## Reducing API USage / Save Download Quota
+## Reducing API Usage / Save Download Quota
 There are a number of things I make sure are off in my setup to ensure that my API calls are lower and that I do not hit the download quotas for the day.

 ### Plex
-- **`Enable Thumbnail previews - Off`**_ - This creates a full read of the file to generate the preview and is set per library that is setup
+- `Enable Thumbnail previews` - Off - This creates a full read of the file to generate the preview and is set per library that is setup
-- **`Perform extensive media analysis during maintenance`** - This is under scheduled tasks and this does a full download and is ony used for bandwidth analysis with streaming.
+- `Perform extensive media analysis during maintenance` - Off - This is under scheduled tasks and this does a full download and is ony used for bandwidth analysis with streaming.

 ### Sonarr/Radarr
-- **`Analyse video files Off `**- This does full downloads to perform analysis and should be turned off as this happens frequently on library refreshes, if left on.
+- `Analyze video files` - Off - This does full downloads to perform analysis and should be turned off as this happens frequently on library refreshes if left on.

 ## Caddy Proxy Server

 I use Caddy to server majority of my things as I plug directly into Google Authentication oAuth to make life easier.
-I have this as a toggle as I at times use Cloudflare for a CDN.
+I have this as a toggle as I, at times use Cloudflare for a CDN.

 My configuration is [here](https://github.com/animosity22/homescripts/blob/master/PROXY.MD)